colmhaugh/spanish-point/README.md

 ![Footer](https://github.com/colmhaugh/spanish-point/blob/master/assets/images/footer.JPG)

-- __Food_and_Drink__
+- __Food and Drink__

   - The Food and Drink page will provide the user with information on where the hotels with restaurants and bars are located.
   - This section is valuable to the user as it will provide them with information of the opening times of each reatuarant, give them links to the Hotels home page where they can access the Menu and the opening times.
   - This section has information on 3 businesses.
-Each section has an image, this image has a on hoover zoom that indicates that it is interactive, when the image is pressed it will open the business home page in a different page.
+Each section has an image, this image has an on hoover zoom that indicates that it is interactive, and when the image is pressed it will open the business home page in a different page.
   - Each section had a table with information of opening hours and a link to a menu and link to their contact.